gregoire-hw/go_thesis/README.md

 The objectives of this project are to develop multiple strategies to evaluate in terms of robustness and stability of the vehicles’ motion under differing levels of GNSS and communications noise and different environmental conditions.

 ## Related Packages
 Required: Ubuntu 16.04 with ROS Kinetic (http://wiki.ros.org/kinetic).
-ALso, the following packages are required:
+Also, the following packages are required:

 * UUV-simulator: